Albert and Victoria

 Albert and Victoria cast

 Zena Walker starred as Victoria in the first series but proved to be unavailable for series two the following year and she was replaced by Barbara Murray (familiar to viewers of the 1965-69 ITV drama The Power Game).
 But after filming just two episodes Murray suffered a miscarriage and had to withdraw from the series to be replaced by a third Victoria; Frances Bennett (who had appeared in the 1962 -65 BBC series Compact).
 Alfred Marks had become a popular face on British television since the 1950s as the large balding star with the distinguished moustache and deep baritone voice first roared onto the nations screens as the purple faced ex-regimental Sergeant Major Ronald "Tibby" Brittain in Alfred Marks Time, which, with its bellowed intro, began on 16 February 1956 being broadcast every four weeks, and presented a parade of surprise guest stars, all of whom appeared unbilled.
 These included Peter Sellers, Hughie Green and Kenneth Connor as well as an appearance by Paddie O'Neil (Marks' wife).
 Marks had first met Sellers on the set of a 1951 film, Penny Points to Paradise, in which he topped an almost all-Goon cast of Harry Secombe, Sellers and Spike Milligan.
-The film has never seen on television and is considered lost, although Marks is supposed to have bought the last remaining print in order to suppress it!
+The film has never seen on television and is considered lost, although Marks was rumoured to have bought the last remaining print in order to suppress it!

 Published on November 27th, 2018.
 Written by Laurence Marcus for Television Heaven.